We’re calling it early! Our i-escape experts reveal the best long-haul destinations for next year. Prepare for major wanderlust.

 Best place to stay: Sidle away from the crowds at this very private hideaway in a quiet corner of Gili Air island.
 Over on Lombok, this collection of striking cubist lodges includes a stunning five-course Indo-fusion dinner.

-Lucy Richardson, Assistant Editor
+Lucy Richardson, i-escape Assistant Editor